nikosdion/joomla-expose/README.md

 ## Instructions

-**WARNING** You must ONLY install this plugin on a site hosted on a local server such as MAMP, XAMPP or WAMP and only if you want to use [Expose by BeyondCode](https://github.com/beyondcode/expose). **DO NOT** install on a live site. **DO NOT** install if you are not sure if you really need this plugin.

 Create a ZIP file with the contents of the `plugins/system/expose` folder of this repository.
 Install it in Joomla like any other extension.

 Go to Extensions, Manage, Plugins.